 Dr. Chris Baxter

-Chris Baxter is a Professor of Political Science and Chair of UT–Martin’s Department of Accounting, Finance, Economics, and Political Science, teaching courses in Public Administration and American government.
-He graduated with a B.S. in Political Science from U.T.M. in 1994 and obtained his M.A. and Ph.D. from the University of Alabama.
-Dr. Baxter also serves as a pre-law advisor.
-This is the thirteenth time he has participated in U.T.
-Martin’s Governor’s School for the Humanities.
+Chris Baxter is a professor of political science in UT Martin’s Department of Accounting, Finance, Economics and Political Science, teaching courses in public administration and American government.
+He graduated with a B.S. in political science from UT Martin in 1994 and obtained his M.A. and Ph.D. from the University of Alabama.
+He also serves as a pre-law adviser.
 His research interests include constitutional law, judicial politics, and state and local government.
+Dr. Baxter has been on the GSH faculty since 2007.

 Dr. Chris Brown

-Christopher M. Brown is a professor of philosophy at UT Martin, where he teaches courses in ancient and medieval philosophy, metaphysics, and the philosophy of religion.
-He received the bachelor of music degree in percussion performance from Western Michigan University, the M.A. in humanities from Western Kentucky University, and the Ph.D. in philosophy from St. Louis University.
-Dr. Brown's recent publications include journal articles on freewill in heaven and the logical problems that plague scientism.
-He is currently working on a book that explains and defends St. Thomas Aquinas' account of heaven.
-He enjoys living in Martin with his wife Merry Elizabeth and their three sons, Judah Christopher, Leopold Edward, and Thomas Patrick.
+Christopher M. Brown is a professor of philosophy at UT Martin, where he teaches courses in ancient and medieval philosophy, metaphysics and the philosophy of religion.
+He also co-teaches Great Works courses in the UTM University Scholars program.
+He received the bachelor of music degree in percussion performance from Western Michigan University, the M.A. in humanities from Western Kentucky University and the Ph.D. in philosophy from St. Louis University.
+Dr. Brown's recent publications include journal articles on free will in heaven and the logical problems that plague scientism.
+His latest book is Eternal Life and Human Happiness in Heaven: Philosophical Problems, Thomistic Solutions.
+The book explains and defends St. Thomas Aquinas' account of heaven.
+He enjoys living in Martin with his wife Merry Elizabeth and their three sons: Judah Christopher, Leopold Edward and Thomas Patrick.

 Dr. David Coffey

 Born in New Mexico and raised in Fort Worth, Texas, David Coffey holds a Ph.D. from TCU.
-He is professor of history and chair of the Department of History and Philosophy at the University of Tennessee at Martin, where he offers classes in US, military, and Latin American history.
+He is professor of history and chair of the Department of History and Philosophy at UT Martin, where he offers classes in U.S., military and Latin American history.
 His books include John Bell Hood and the Struggle for Atlanta; Soldier Princess: The Life and Legend of Agnes Salm-Salm in North America, 1861-1867; and Sheridan’s Lieutenants: Phil Sheridan, His Generals, and the Final Year of the Civil War.
-He is a co-author of Historic Abilene: An Illustrated History.
-Additionally, he has contributed chapters to well-regarded anthologies on Civil War, Mexican, and Texas history.
-He has contributed to ten major historical reference works and served as an editor on three award winning multi-volume projects: the Encyclopedia of the Vietnam War, the Encyclopedia of American Military History, and the Encyclopedia of the North American Indian Wars, 1607-1890.
-Coffey is the assistant editor of the six-volume American Civil War: The Definitive Encyclopedia and Document Collection, to which he contributed more than forty entries.
-He is the 2012 recipient of UTM’s prestigious Cunningham Outstanding Teacher/Scholar Award.
-Coffey’s most recent work is a co-authored textbook In Harm’s Way: A History of the American Military Experience with Oxford University Press.
+He is a co-author of Historic Abilene: An Illustrated History, and he has contributed chapters to well-regarded anthologies on Civil War, Mexican and Texas history.
+He has also contributed to 10 major historical reference works and served as an editor on three award-winning, multi-volume projects: the Encyclopedia of the Vietnam War, the Encyclopedia of American Military History, and the Encyclopedia of the North American Indian Wars, 1607-1890.
+He is the assistant editor of the six-volume American Civil War: The Definitive Encyclopedia and Document Collection, to which he contributed more than 40 entries.
+He is the 2012 recipient of UT Martin’s prestigious Cunningham Outstanding Teacher/Scholar Award, and his most recent work is a co-authored textbook with Oxford University Press: In Harm’s Way: A History of the American Military Experience.

 Dr. Carol Eckert